sjkp/Microsoft-teams-docs/teams/faq.md

 **Can I add an 'Connect to Office 365' button to my app?**

 Currently, we don't support this method of setting up and configuring an Office 365 Connector.

+**Can I register my connector in the Connectors Developer Dashboard Beta?**

+We do not yet support registering your Office 365 Connector in the [Connectors Developer Dashboard Beta](https://dev.outlook.com/Connectors/ConnectButton).